Jean-Marie Pfaff - De Held van München

 'Jean-Marie Pfaff - De Held van München'.

-F. Defossez is a Belgian comic artist whose entire career consists of the one-shot celebrity comic 'Jean-Marie Pfaff - De Held van München' ('Jean-Marie Pfaff - The Hero of Munich', 1984) about Belgian association football keeper Jean-Marie Pfaff.
+F. Defossez is a Belgian artist whose entire career in comics consists of the one-shot 'Jean-Marie Pfaff - De Held van München' ("Jean-Marie Pfaff - The Hero of Munich", 1984), a celebrity comic about Belgian association football keeper Jean-Marie Pfaff.

 Jean-Marie Pfaff - De Held van München

-While not much else is known about Defossez' further career, the comic book still holds some historical significance for being the first attempt to create a celebrity comic around Jean-Marie Pfaff, two decades before Ronald Grossey and Charel Cambré made 'De Pfaffs' (2003-2004), a comic series cashing in on the reality TV series based around Pfaff and his family.
+While not much else is known about Defossez' further career, the comic book still holds historical significance for being the second attempt to create a celebrity comic around Jean-Marie Pfaff, two decades before Ronald Grossey and Charel Cambré made 'De Pfaffs' (2003-2004), a comic series cashing in on the reality TV series based around Pfaff and his family.

 'Jean-Marie Pfaff - De Held van München'.